M-Bab/linux-kernel-amdgpu-binaries/README.md

 ## Updates

+- `07.03.19`: Kernel 5.0 release based on amd-staging-drm-next (vanilla and Ubuntu).
 - `14.07.18`: Kernel 4.18 based on amd-staging-drm-next (vanilla and Ubuntu) replaces 4.17.
 - `19.06.18`: Kernel 4.17 based on amd-staging-drm-next (vanilla and Ubuntu) replaces 4.16.
 - `07.03.18`: Kernel 4.16 based on amd-staging-drm-next (vanilla and Ubuntu) replaces 4.15.